-Suspect in taped arrest seeks $1M in damages, costs from officers
+Suspect in taped arrest seeks $1M from officers

 A carjacking suspect whose forceful arrest was caught on video last month is seeking more than $1 million from the officers involved.